boppetson/personal-website/content/pages/about.md

 It’s embarrassing to think back on how wrong I was.
 I messed up real bad, but I grew from it.
 I started thinking!
 As a result, my ability to design got a lot better.

 After learning to appreciate the thought that’s required to get design right, I started noticing the work that other designers had done in the world.
-My friends are ~~probably~~ sick of me constantly pointing out good design ([some of my favorite designs](https://bendavies.life/category/my-favorite-designs)).
+My friends are ~~probably~~ sick of me constantly pointing out good design when I come across it ([some of my favorite designs](https://bendavies.life/category/my-favorite-designs)).
 The joy I felt as I thought about design was a signal that I should make a serious attempt at being a designer.

 So, I got more serious.
 I started telling people it’s what I wanted to do.
 I started doing research on what I needed to learn.
 I started taking design classes at my school.
 My parents even bought me books about design for my birthday. *Now that was serious.*